AdobeDocs/experience-platform.en/help/query-service/data-distiller/build-external-audiences/overview.md

 ## Use Data Distiller Audiences in Destinations

-Activate your audiences by targeting them to any file-based destination, such as Amazon S3, SFTP, or Azure Blob.
+Activate your audiences by targeting them to any file-based destination, such as [!DNL Amazon S3], [!DNL SFTP], or [!DNL Azure Blob].
 The enriched audience attributes are available for further refinement and filtering as needed.

 ![Flowchart of Adobe Experience Platform destination types, showing public and private/custom destinations, including batch and streaming options.](../../images/data-distiller/sql-audiences/destination-types.png)